EarthAkkharawat/pokerChain/contracts/README.md

 - `playerCards`: Mapping from player address to an array of their cards.
 - `playerActions`: Dynamic array of actions taken by each player.
 - `isPlayerInGame`: Dynamic array indicating whether a player is still active in the game.
+- `isPlayerTakeTurn`: Dynamic array indicating whether a player is already done an action in their turn.
+- `isPlayerFolded;`: Dynamic array indicating whether a player is folded.
 - `isPlayerAllIn`: Dynamic array indicating whether a player has gone all-in.
 - `playerBetAmounts`: Dynamic array of the amount each player has bet in the current round.
 - `deck`: Dynamic array representing the deck of cards.